-- Sociology professor at Hebrew University
+* Former Sociology professor at Hebrew University

-- Member of Middle East Studies Association
+* Former member of the Middle East Studies Association

 Baruch Kimmerling was a professor of sociology and anthropology at Hebrew University.
 Born in Rumania on October 16, 1939, he immigrated to Israel in 1952 and eventually became an Israeli citizen.
 He was a member of the Middle East Studies Association and authored numerous books on Middle Eastern political and social issues.

 Kimmerling was a leading figure in the “post-Zionist” movement, an anti-Zionist campaign whose luminaries also include such professors as Ilan Pappe, Avi Shlaim, Oren Yiftachel, Uri Bar-Joseph, and Benny Morris.

 Two books by Kimmerling were published in 2003 and received considerable public attention.
 They were widely reviewed, especially by magazines and websites hostile to Israel, and were produced in Arabic in the West Bank.

 One of these books, The Palestinian People (co-authored with University of Washington political scientist Joel Migdal) was lauded by the Palestine Liberation Organization.
 In this publication, Kimmerling and Migdal contended that Palestinian nationhood dates back into the distant mists of history, their purported proof being the fact that there were Arabic-speaking people living in what was once called Palestine ever since the Muslim empire arose, and that there were Arabic tribes there even earlier, some of which are mentioned in the Bible.